AI-powered tech to aid Cooper team in Alzheimer’s detection

 “As a leading academic health system and the region’s most-advanced program for treating neurological conditions, Cooper is proud to be on the forefront of advancing technology that may revolutionize Alzheimer’s disease diagnosis and treatment,” Mercanti added.

 Under the partnership, Cooper’s Neurological Institute will work with the team from DigiCARE Realized to deploy the technology through the hospital’s electronic health records system.
-The AI-based tech will be able to process routinely collected data in hours versus what it may take clinicians days to review, the hospital said.
+The -based tech will be able to process routinely collected data in hours versus what it may take clinicians days to review, the hospital said.

 Fast fact